mucherino/teaching/GPU/primes.md

 Do you think the access to the global memory during the execution of the kernel may become faster if the access is guaranteed to be *coalesced*?
-It would probably be a good idea to change the kernel (if necessary) in order to ensure a coalesced access to the data.
+It would probably be a good idea to make sure that your kernel enforces a coalesced access to the data.

 ## Links